Windows 8: Early development

-Two milestone releases of Windows 8 and one of Windows Server 2012 leaked to the general public.
+Two milestone releases of Windows 8 and one of Windows Server 2012 were leaked to the general public.
 Milestone 1, Build 7850, was leaked on April 12, 2011.
 It was the first build where the title of a window was written centered instead of aligned to the left.
-It was also probably the first appearance of the Metro-style font, and its wallpaper had the text shhh... let's not leak our hard work.
+It was also probably the first appearance of the Metro-style font, and its wallpaper had the text "shhh... let's not leak our hard work" in a dark blue-green gradient background.
 However, its detailed build number reveals that the build was created on September 22, 2010.
-The leaked copy was Enterprise edition, with other editions leaking later.
+The leaked copy was the Enterprise edition, with other editions leaking later.
 In 2020, it was discovered that Metro existed in this build, after disabling the Redpill feature lockout.
-The start screen was very primitive, being a screen with a white background and gray tiles.
+The start screen was very primitive, being a screen with a white background and gray tiles showing all installed apps.
 The charms bar was also included, but was unusable.
 The OS still reads as "Windows 7".
 Milestone 2, Build 7955, was leaked on April 25, 2011.
-The traditional Blue screen of death (BSoD) was replaced by a new black screen, although it was later reverted to a different blue color.
+The traditional Blue screen of death (BSoD) was replaced by a new black screen, although it was later reverted to a different blue color in later builds.
 This build introduced a new ribbon in Windows Explorer.
 The "Windows 7" logo was temporarily replaced with text displaying "Microsoft Confidential".
 Both builds 7850 and 7955 leaked alongside Windows Server 2012 build 7959.
-On June 17, 2011, build 7989 64-bit edition was leaked.
+On June 17, 2011, the 64-bit edition of build 7989 was leaked.
 It introduced a new boot screen featuring the same Betta fish as the default Windows 7 Beta wallpaper, which was later replaced, and the circling dots as featured in the final build (although the final version comes with smaller circling dots throbber).
 It also had the text Welcome below them, although this was scrapped.